 We’re committed to providing a first class service to all our clients.
 If at any point you become unhappy or concerned about any aspect of the service we provide, please tell us immediately so we can then do our best to resolve the problem.
 Making a complaint will not affect how we handle your case.

 In the first instance please contact the person who is looking after you to discuss your concerns and we will do our best to resolve any issues.
 If you would like to make a formal complaint our complaints process is as follows:-

 Our complaints process

-If you have not been able to resolve your concerns with the person looking after you please contact Louise Harris (a director) at email@example.com.
+If you have not been able to resolve your concerns with the person looking after you please contact Louise Harris (a Director) at firstname.lastname@example.org or Natasha Daley (Managing Director) at email@example.com.
 You can also call her on 03300 020 365.
 We will then follow this procedure:-

 1) We will send you a letter/email confirming that we’ve received your complaint within 3 working days of receiving it.
 We’ll also send you a copy of this policy.